-Bernard O'Shea had a humerous twist on the tango on Dancing With The Stars
+Bernard O'Shea had a humourous twist on the tango on Dancing With The Stars

 Judges also said the Durrow native had good shoulders, a very good frame and a good hold.

-In all Bernard scored 10, but the public can add their vote after all five of the 11 dancers dance tonight during an allotted time.
+In all Bernard scored 10, the lowest ever in the Irish show, but the public can add their vote after all five of the 11 dancers dance tonight during an allotted time.

 Leave your comment